 These are the most commonly asked questions about the Financial Aid Programs in general.

 No, membership in the Alexander Graham Bell Association for the Deaf and Hard of Hearing (AG Bell) is not required.
 However, preference may be given to AG Bell members.

 What does membership in AG Bell provide?

 The Alexander Graham Bell Association for the Deaf and Hard of Hearing helps families, health care providers and education professionals understand childhood hearing loss and the importance of early diagnosis and intervention.
 Through advocacy, education, research and financial aid, AG Bell helps to ensure that every child and adult with hearing loss has the opportunity to listen, talk and thrive in mainstream society.
-With chapters located in the United States and a network of international affiliates, AG Bell supports its mission: Advocating Independence through Listening and Talking!

 How do I become a member of AG Bell?

 You can join online or you can contact AG Bell for more information at 202-337-5220 (voice) or by email.

 If my child has conductive hearing loss, can I apply?

 As long as the applicant meets all of the stated eligibility criteria – including the PTA in the better-hearing-ear criterion – you may apply.

 If my child has normal hearing in one ear, does he or she qualify?